TAN-ZIXUAN/CPEN513/partitioning/report/A3 Partition.md

 ## Summary

 In this assignment, Kernighan-Lin algorithm is implemented to do bi-partitioning.
-A graph and presents node and its connections and a dictionary(HashMap) which stores all the edges are created.
-We calculate the edge cut size and net cut size when partitioning.
+We optimize partitioning to minimizing the number of nets crosses partition.
+We also optimize partitioning to minimizing the number of edges crosses partition.
+Both of the results are presented in the `Results` part.

+(GitHub repository)

 ## Algorithm
 ### Kernighan-Lin /  Fiduccia-Matheyses